gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 The precondition ensures that one and only one of the case guards is satisfied on entry to the subprogram.
-The postcondition ensures that for the case guard that was True on entry, the corrresponding consequence is True on exit.
+The postcondition ensures that for the case guard that was True on entry, the corresponding consequence is True on exit.
 Other consequence expressions are not evaluated.

 A precondition ``P`` and postcondition ``Q`` can also be